See more article icon.

 • Arbor: Large (3.5-inch diameter)

-• Spool Release: Unscrewing (screw attached)
+• Spool release: Unscrewing (screw attached)

-• Warranty: Nautilus warranty
+• Warranty information: Nautilus warranty

 Nautilus warranty.